jrihon/Ducque/README.md

             --chemistry SINGLE
             --length LENGTH

-        - randomise a given sequence with a set of prompted chemistries :
+        - randomise the chemistries of a given sequence with a set of prompted chemistries :
             --chemistry LIST
             --sequence SEQUENCE